jlchn/install/elasticsearch/index.md

 after 7.0, type can only be `_doc`, see https://www.elastic.co/guide/en/elasticsearch/reference/6.0/removal-of-types.html for more information

-## the reverse index
+## the inverted index

-the reverse index consists of a term dictionary and a posting list(倒排列表)
+the Inverted index consists of a term dictionary and a posting list(倒排列表)
 - term dictionary
     - B+ tree or HashMap to keep the term
 - posting list